Woodridge School Governing Body

 Headteacher - may choose to be a governor or opt to remain independent.
 Whichever is the case, the headteacher has the right to attend all meetings of the governing body.

-Community - appointed by the governing body, these governors may possess particular skills or come from a specific group within society such as the business community.
-An additional community governor representing the minor authority is included in primary schools governing bodies.
+Co-opted - appointed by the governing body, these governors may possess particular skills or come from a specific group within society such as the business community.
+An additional co-opted governor representing the minor authority is included in primary schools governing bodies.

 Do you want to be a school governor?